hesusruiz/PrivacyCred/docs/_sources/index.rst.txt

 **PrivacyCred**

-The secod part describes the :doc:`PrivacyCred <privacycred>` system, including the data model, interfaces and main interactions.
+The secod part describes the :doc:`PrivacyCred <ssi/privacycred>` system, including the data model, interfaces and main interactions.
 Understanding the caharacteristics of the underlying system is important to understand how PrivacyConsent works.